almsam/R-project-projects/datasets/README.md

 ## Dataset & Script Overview

+### `table.bi.txt`
+- Text table, possibly with summary stats or binary classification results.
+- See the data 310 directory for info

 ### `datasalaries.csv`
 - Salary data; likely includes job titles, salaries, experience, etc.
 - See the data 311 directory for info